-Pollutants Health effect Lead Ingestion of lead aerosols has been linked to cardiovascular disease, brain and kidney failure.
+Pollutants Health effect Lead Ingestion of lead aerosols has been linked to cardiovascula disease, brain and kidney failure.
 Chronic effects include behavioural and development problems among children, elevated blood pressure, problems with metabolizing Vitamin D and anemia.
 Exposure to lead has also been associated with decreased sperm count in men, and increased likelihood of spontaneous abortion among pregnant women.
-Particulate matter Causes cardiopulmonary diseases, cardiovascular diseases, respiratory diseases, lung cancer and other cancers.
+Particulate Causes cardiopulmonary diseases, cardiovascular disease matter respiratory diseases, lung cancer and other cancers.
 VOC Toxic and precursor of ozone formation.
 It is also known to cause harmful effects on the immune system, the neural network and haemoglobin.
-NO 2 NO 2 has been shown to have toxic effects on human health, including altered lung function, respiratory illness and lung tissue damage.
-CO CO causes oxygen deprivation (hypoxia) displacing oxygen in bonding with haemoglobin.
-This can cause cardiovascular and coronary problems, increase risk of stroke and impair learning ability, dexterity and sleep.
-Ozone (O 3 ) Ozone is dangerous to human health: it interferes with respiratory functions, leads to reduced lung capacity and increases the intensity of lung infections.
-SOx So x is associated with various bronchial conditions, which can be acute even at relatively low levels of exposure for children and asthma patients.
+NO 2 NO 2 has been shown to have toxic effects on human health including altered lung function, respiratory illness and lung tissue damage.
+CO Ozone Ozone is dangerous to human health: it interferes with respiration functions, leads to reduced lung capacity and increases intensity of lung infections.
+SO x So x is associated with various bronchial conditions, which of acute even at relatively low levels of exposure for children asthma patients.